projecthorus/HorusGroundStation/README.md

   * On Windows I recommend the 'Anaconda Python' Distribution, noting that newer versions use PyQt5 by default, and we need PyQt4.
 * PyQt4.
   * Install with: sudo apt-get install python-qt4
+  * [TODO] Update all this code to use PyQt5...
+Any volunteers?
 * pySX127x (If running a LoRa<->UDP Server)
   * git clone https://github.com/darksidelemm/pySX127x
   * Copy the SX127x directory into this directory.